anibali/aiden.nibali.org/content/blog/2019-06-20-imbalanced-classes.md

 $$

 This formula works regardless of how examples from dataset $A$ are distributed amongst classes.
-However, if we know that the training data was resampled such that the classes are uniformly distributed, we can make one last simplification:
+However, since we know that the training data was resampled such that the classes are uniformly distributed, we can make one last simplification by cancelling the constant dataset $A$ class probability terms:

 $$
 {\Pr}_B(C_k|\boldsymbol{x})